- Acceptable use policy

 In this section we elaborate on our marketing practices.
 Please note that our cookie notice available on this site as well as other sections of this privacy notice may be relevant for marketing purposes too, such as “Newsletters, whitepapers and reports”.

 We send various email newsletters and marketing messages to different groups of customers and those who have expressed interest in receiving such messages from us (for example by expressing their interest at an event or by opting in in a web sign-up form).
 By way of example, we may send developer newsletters to customers and customer personnel that are likely to be developers.
-We may also send an enterprise newsletter to our enterprise customers and partner newsletters to our technology and solution partners.
+We may also send a newsletter to our premium/enterprise customers and partner newsletters to our technology and solution partners.
 The newsletters may include offers from our portfolio, news articles, information about our company events or events that we will attend, technical information, updates from our blog and updates from the Contentful community.